This is a question we get asked often!

 The WHOLE 30 in a nutshell is a 30-day reset button with our health, our habits and our relationship with food.
 Although The WHOLE 30 is designed to change your life permanently, it is only 30 days of eliminating specific foods demonstrated by science to disrupt your metabolism and hormones, damage your digestive tract, and burden your immune system.
 The WHOLE 30 will increase collagen and elastin production (reducing fine lines and wrinkles), will decrease inflammation that can cause hyperpigmentation (brown spots), fine lines, wrinkles, acne, eczema, psoriasis, blah blah blah, and can normalize hormones keeping our skin clear, evenly pigmented, plumper and well-hydrated.

-detoxification and overall reduction of our exposure to toxins are also part of the dietary protocol (refer to “ Additional Resources”).
+Light methods of detoxification and overall reduction of our exposure to toxins are also part of the dietary protocol.